fingerella2000/TDQuery/README.md

 ### How to run it from JAR file

-1. Download the JAR file TDQuery-1.0.jar from target folder to your local disk.
+1. Download the JAR file TDQuery-(version).jar from release tab.
-2. Open command line interface(e.g. cmd.exe in Windows), cd to the you local disk.
+2. Open command line interface(e.g. cmd.exe in Windows), cd to the you local disk where the JAR was downloaded.
 3. Run command ```java -jar TDQuery-(version).jar bryandb orders``` to execute a query.
 4. Get help message by running ```java -jar TDQuery-(version).jar -h``` or simply run ```java -jar TDQuery-(version).jar``` without any arguments.